zcc31415926/zcc31415926.github.io/Contents/blogs/object_detectors/object_detectors.md

     </script>
 </head>

-# Discussion: Development of R-CNN and YOLO object detectors
+# Discussion: Development of R-CNN and YOLO Object Detectors

 ### The R-CNN series